POLICY FAQ — WHERE I STAND

 - Should regenerative agriculture receive federal support?

 Yes.
-Supporting farmers in Polk, Chattooga, and Walker counties strengthens soil and food security.
+Supporting farmers throughout our area including in Polk, Chattooga, and Walker counties strengthens soil and food security.

 - Should water infrastructure be modernized?